 Reject airport capacity increases

 A number of airports across the UK are seeking to expand.
 But we need fewer flights and less emissions, not more.
-We must stop plans to expand airport capacity, and the decision to grant Heathrow permission to build an additional runway must be reversed.
+We must stop plans to expand airport capacity and government must withdraw its support for Heathrow expansion proposals in light of the zero carbon target.

 A frequent flyer levy would be a step in the right direction.
 Flying shouldn’t become a luxury reserved for the wealthy.
 Alternative approaches, such as rationing of flying, may be worthy of exploration.